 Quick scan.
 Concerned that you may have done something to introduce a suspicious file or virus to your device?
 Select Quick scan (called Scan now in previous versions of Windows 10) to immediately check your device for any recent threats.
 This option is useful when you don’t want to spend the time running a full scan on all your files and folders.
 If Windows Security recommends that you run one of the other types of scans, you'll be notified when the Quick scan is done.

 Full scan.
-Scans every file or program that’s currently running on your device to make sure there’s nothing dangerous in progress.
+Scans every file and program on your device.

 Custom scan.
 Scans only files and folders that you select.

 Microsoft Defender Offline scan.
 Uses the latest definitions to scan your device for the latest threats.
+This happens after a restart, without loading Windows, so any persistent malware has a more difficult time hiding or defending itself.
 Run it when you are concerned that your device has been exposed to malware or a virus, or if you want to scan your device without being connected to the Internet.
 This will restart your device, so be sure to save files you may have open.

 Manage your Virus & threat protection settings